 5 Tips For Halloween Abroad

-October is here!
+October is here and you’re reading this because you’re celebrating Halloween abroad!
 So, bring on the pumpkin spice, cozy sweaters, and Halloween candy.
 If Halloween happens to fall on your list of favorite holidays ever, then you might be a little disappointed to learn that not every country is as zombie and ghoul crazed as America.

 The amount of hype varies from country to country for the fun-filled day of barely-there costumes and poisonous libations.
 Do some research on Halloween in your country and try to find areas, western bars, or festivals that will help you get your spook on.

 When celebrating Halloween – or any holiday, really – in another country, it’s important to keep the culture, etiquette, and social rules in mind so that you don’t accidentally offend anyone.